Come on Over Baby (All I Want Is You): Chart performance

 "Come on Over Baby (All I Want Is You)" became Aguilera's third number-one hit on the U.S. Billboard Hot 100, and was certified Platinum by RIAA, as well selling over 500,000 physical units in the country.
 It spent twenty-one weeks on the Hot 100, four of which were atop the chart, and ranked thirty-eighth on the Hot 100's 2000 year-end charts.
 After receiving a strong push from the record label and Aguilera herself, the single became a big hit.
 It had a stronger airplay than "What a Girl Wants", and its video became Aguilera's most popular to date, receiving strong airplay on MTV, VH1, Disney and Nickelodeon.

 "Come on Over Baby (All I Want Is You)" reached the top ten in the UK, Japan and Australia and the top twenty in Canada, but was less successful in Continental Europe, reaching the top forty in most markets.
 It placed at number three in Iceland, number four in Hungary, number six in the Netherlands, number seven in Croatia, as well as number nine in Ireland, Poland and Scotland.
 On the UK Singles Chart the song peaked at number eight.
-The single became yet another international success for Aguilera, reaching #2 in New Zealand, where it stayed on the charts for thirteen weeks.
+The single became yet another international success for Aguilera, reaching No. 2 in New Zealand, where it stayed on the charts for thirteen weeks.
 The single was also certified Platinum in Australia.
-"Come on Over" stayed at #1 on Billboard for four weeks, and stayed on the Australian charts for twenty weeks.
+"Come on Over" stayed at No. 1 on Billboard for four weeks, and stayed on the Australian charts for twenty weeks.

 The Spanish-language version of the single, "Ven Conmigo (Solamente Tú)", sticking to the original arrangement, was also a huge Latin music success, becoming Aguilera's first number-one single on Billboard's Hot Latin Tracks chart.
 It peaked at number two in El Salvador and Honduras, as well as number nine in Uruguay, as reported by El Siglo de Torreón.
 In Spain, it spent ten weeks at the PROMUSICAE's singles chart, debuting at number fourteen and eventually peaking at number eight on December 9, 2000.
 The original version of "Come on Over Baby" also achieved commercial success in Latin America, reaching the top spot in Guatemala and Venezuela.